 Name Range Step Default Description Breaker traverse time 0.02500.00 s 0.02 s 0.2 s Determines the maximum time between open and close statuses when the breaker switches.
 If this set time is exceeded and both open and closed status inputs are active, the status "Bad" is activated in the "Objectx Breaker status" setting.
 If neither of the status inputs are active after this delay, the status "Intermediate" is activated.
+Sync wait timeout 0.02500.00 s 0.02 s 0.2 s If synchrocheck is used, the object will wait for a "synchrocheck ok" signal before giving the closing command.
+This parameter will cancel the command if synchronization is not achieved on time.
 Maximum Close command pulse length 0.02500.00 s 0.02 s 0.2 s Determines the maximum length for a Close pulse from the output relay to the controlled object.
 If the object operates faster than this set time, the control pulse is reset and a status change is detected.
 Maximum Open command pulse length 0.02500.00 s 0.02 s 0.2 s Determines the maximum length for a Open pulse from the output relay to the controlled object.
 If the object operates faster than this set time, the control pulse is reset and a status change is detected.
 Control termination timeout 0.02500.00 s 0.02 s 10 s Determines the control pulse termination timeout.
 If the object has not changed it status in this given time the function will issue error event and the control is ended.
 This parameter is common for both open and close commands.
 Final trip pulse length 0.00500.00 s 0.02 s 0.2 s Determines the length of the final trip pulse length.
 When the object has executed the final trip, this signal activates.
 If set to 0 s, the signal is continuous.
 If auto-recloser function controls the object, "final trip" signal is activated only when there are no automatic reclosings expected after opening the breaker.